apple/swift-service-discovery/README.md

         // This closure gets invoked once at the beginning and subsequently each time a change occurs ...
     },
-    onComplete: {
+    onComplete: { completionReason in
         // This closure gets invoked when the subscription completes ...
     }
 }
 ```

-`subscribe` returns a `CancellationToken` that you can use to cancel thesubscription later on. `onComplete` is a closure that
+`subscribe` returns a `CancellationToken` that you can use to cancel the subscription later on. `onComplete` is a closure that
-gets invoked when the subscription ends (e.g., when the service discovery instance shuts down).
+gets invoked when the subscription ends (e.g., when the service discovery instance shuts down) or canceled through the
+`CancellationToken`. `CompletionReason` can be used to distinguish the cause.

 ## Implementing a service discovery backend